kabrio/p5snapshot/README.md

-Fxsnapshot
+FxSnapshot -> p5snapshot
 ==========

-Capture a set of images from your local token.
+Capture a set of images from your local fxhash token.
+Will soon also work with pure p5js projects.

 Install node:
 https://nodejs.org/en/download/